TinCaps fans excited to be back at Parkview Field for home opener

 Some attendees of the game haven’t been going to games for many years and have recently started going.
 For Lori Double, this is only her second time at Parkview Field.

-She said tonight was a great day to go to the ballpark.
+She said Tuesday was a great day to go to the ballpark.

 “The food here is great and I look forward to trying the new food items,” Double said.
 “I love hearing the sound of the crowd and seeing the action on the field.”

-She believes Parkview Field has really helped Fort Wayne as a whole being there is new housing located right near the ballpark.
+She believes Parkview Field has really helped Fort Wayne as a whole, especially as there is new housing located right near the ballpark.

 “I definitely plan to go to more games this year,” she said.